-Four guys, one camera, and their experience chronicling the exhilarating and terrifying rite of passage: losing your virginity.
+From IMDb: Four guys, one camera, and their experience chronicling the exhilarating and terrifying rite of passage: losing your virginity.
 As these guys help their buddy get laid, they’ll have to survive friends with benefits, Internet hookups, even porn stars during an adventure that proves why you will always remember your first

 There are days when I miss working in an office with other people, and not just with cats and computers.